 No mobile app: Mobile app is still under development.

 DocuSign is a veteran online signature platform.
 It has advanced features, such as advanced signature fields and powerful CRM integrations.

 Although not as intuitive as other options, DocuSign is perfect for users who are already familiar with online signatures and willing to pay for advanced capabilities.

 - Great integrations: The platform seamlessly integrates with multiple CRMs.

 - High level of customization: Customize your documents and workflow through advanced options and API integrations.

 - Great reputation: The company has an enviable client list, including clients such as LinkedIn, Salesforce, and T-Mobile.

-- No free plan: You need to pay to use the app, so it isn’t great for sporadic users.
+- No free plan: You need to pay to use the app, which isn’t great for sporadic users.

-- Expensive: The platform isn’t just priced above the industry standard, but most advanced features are locked behind expensive plans.
+- Expensive: The platform isn’t just priced above the industry standard; most advanced features are locked behind expensive plans.

 - Good integrations: You can integrate your account with multiple cloud-based servers and Zapier.